pluralitybook/plurality/contents/english/7-0-policy.md

 [^DeSci]: Sarah Hamburg,  "Call to Join the Decentralized Science Movement", *Nature* 600, no. 221 (2021): Correspondence at https://www.nature.com/articles/d41586-021-03642-9.

 Furthermore, open-source communities are just the tip of the iceberg in terms of what may be possible for public-interested, civil society-driven technology development.
 Organizations like the [Mozilla](https://foundation.mozilla.org/en/) and [Wikimedia](https://wikimediafoundation.org/) Foundations, while primarily interacting with and driving open-source projects, have significant development activities beyond pure open-source code development that have made their offerings much more accessible to the world.
-Furthermore, there is no necessary reason why public interest technology need inherit all the features of open-source code.
+Furthermore, there is no reason why public interest technology need inherit all the features of open-source code.